chtheodoro/habfuzz/README.md

 # Habfuzz
-Habfuzz is a FORTRAN 95 code, which implements the Mamdani - Assilian fuzzy inference process (Mamdani and Assilian, 1975).
+Habfuzz is a Fortran 95 code, which implements the Mamdani - Assilian fuzzy inference process (Mamdani and Assilian, 1975).
 It is specifically structured to quickly calculate the fuzzy-logic-based instream habitat suitability for freshwater macroinvertebrates along a hydraulically simulated river reach.
 However, if appropriately modified, it can be applied to wider research topics requiring fuzzy logic to be addressed.

 ### 1. Overview of the fuzzy inference process